skeeto/skewer-mode/README.md

 Skewer is known to work properly with Firefox, Chrome, Safari, Opera, and Internet Explorer 9.

+## Strict mode

+Evaluation can be done in strict mode but, unfortunately, because strict mode `eval` is neutered the results are completely at odds with skewer.
+It's not possible to create new global bindings in strict mode, so functions and variables defined in strict mode evaluations can't be accessed by skewer again later.
+If you want to redefine loaded code in skewer, make sure you disable strict mode.

+However, you *can* use strict *within* your functions since this doesn't effect skewer's top-level `eval`.

 ## Rationalization

 I wanted something like [swank-js][swank-js] but without all the